karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 var kernel = builder.Build();
 ```

 Next step is to construct the system prompt for our LLM (GPT-4o).

 This is one of the most important parts of the application.
 It is crucial to properly ground the LLM and prevent it from attempting to guess or infer values when calling our Azure DevOps custom plugin, as it might guess incorrectly.
 A much better approach is to instruct the LLM to ask the user for the necessary values when in doubt.

-If the plugin fails to make the call to the Azure DevOps REST API, it is better to instruct the LLM to show an error message instead of attempting to generate a valid response.
+Additionally, if the plugin fails to make the call to the Azure DevOps REST API, it is better to instruct the LLM to show an error message instead of attempting to generate a valid response.

 ```csharp
 ChatHistory history = [];